vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Ingress Controllers for Tanzu Kubernetes Clusters

-VMware recommends installing the Contour Tanzu package on Tanzu Kubernetes Clusters when entitled to do so.
+VMware recommends installing the Contour Tanzu package on Tanzu Kubernetes clusters when entitled to do so.
 Contour is exposed by the default Layer 4 load balancer and provides Layer 7 based routing to Kubernetes services.
 For more information about Contour, see [Contour](https://projectcontour.io) and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-packages-ingress-contour.html).

 Users can also use any third-party ingress controller of their choice.